Using the Sagarin rankings for this week of Nov. 11th, the following would be the field of 24 teams for the 2023/24 Division I FCS Football Playoffs.

-Sacramento State is the #3, while North Dakota State and Weber State are the #4 and #5 respectively.
+North Dakota State is the #3, while Montana and Idaho would be the #4 and #5 seeds respectively.

 The MEAC, SWAC, and Ivy League do not send their conference champions to the playoff field.
-The MEAC and SWAC non-winners of either their division or the conference could be selected so these teams were taken into consideration such as Florida A&M last year was selected for the 24-team field.
+The MEAC and SWAC non-winners of either their division or the conference could be selected so these teams were taken into consideration such as Florida A&M two years ago was selected for the 24-team field.

-Also, transitioning FCS to FBS teams are not eligible for the FCS playoffs, which includes Jacksonville State, Sam Houston, and James Madison this season.
+Also, transitioning FCS to FBS teams are not eligible for the FCS playoffs, which includes Kennesaw State.

-Below is a list of all 24 teams with the ones in bold and highlighted in orange as the automatic qualifier from their respective conference (again, using the Sagarin rating to determine that team).
-Those in bold and orange and italicized have already clinched their league’s automatic bid.
-The teams highlighted in yellow and not bolded represent the at-large selections:
+Below is a list of all 24 teams with the ones highlighted in orange are the automatic qualifier from their respective conference (again, using the Sagarin rating to determine that team) with those bolded having already clinched their league title.
+The teams highlighted in yellow represent the at-large selections:

 The seeds (and first round byes) would be as follows using the Sagarin rankings: